 Among his public commissions were pieces for airports in Atlanta, Milwaukee, and Bari, Italy and two high-profile works in New York City, "Neon for 42nd Street" (since taken down) and the "59th street piece-Neon for the 59th street transfer station” (still standing).

 Antonakos was a member of the National Academy of Design and received its lifetime achievement award in 2011.
-Antonakos is buried with his second wife, Naomi Spector Antonakos, who wrote on art.
+Antonakos is survived by his second wife, the writer Naomi Spector Antonakos.

 Hand and Wives’ graves (Hand to the right), Hand House, Photo: Sag Harbor Historical Society

 4.David Hand (1756-1840) was a Revolutionary War hero and later whaling captain.
 Five times before the age of 20, he became a prison or war, earning the name "Slippery Dave".
 He is thought to have been the prototype for Natty Bumppo, the hero of James Fenimore Cooper's “Leatherstocking Tales”.
 Cooper had come to Sag Harbor in 1819, owning a share in the whaling ship Union and here he began his first novel, Precaution.
 Cooper knew David Hand but disavowed his being the inspiration for Bumppo.
 Residents of Sag Harbor, however, would have recognized the resemblance, particularly in The Pioneers, in which the description of Bumppo’s peculiar laugh, similar to Hand’s, is featured.
 Hand’s house, renovated recently, was one of the oldest in the Village, and stands next to the Firemen’s Museum on Church Street.
 Hand had five wives, and outlived them all.
 His epitaph, authored by himself, reads “Behold ye living mortals passing by/ How thick the partners of one husband lie.”
 (Some information courtesy of Hamptons Bohemia, by Helen Harrison).

 You’ll notice that four of Hand’s wives graves are sandstone, whereas his is marble.
 It is thought that some of the sandstone used in early graves here came from Connecticut, having been used as ships’ ballast.
 Such ballast also forms many of the old curbstones of Sag Harbor.
 It’s also interesting to know that many graves, although thin on top, are actually quite wide below the ground for stability.